Golden Retriever Adoption is a Lifetime Commitment

 Our golden retriever rescue serves the Ohio, Michigan and Indiana areas.
-Our main volunteers are in a certain geographical area of northwest Ohio and southern Michigan, and we only allow adoptions in the areas where we can do a home visit by a trusted volunteer.
+These areas include; all of northwest Ohio, parts of the Dayton and Columbus areas.
+We also adopt golden retrievers to lower Michigan and many cities within Indiana.
+We will adopt to any area within these three states where we can do a home visit by a trusted volunteer.
 Dogs are family to us and we love each and every one of them that comes into this rescue and we are committed to that dog for the rest of its life.

 Please understand no one gets paid one dime, not one.
 In fact, it often costs money to volunteer.
 Most people who volunteer for rescue have jobs, a family and usually many dogs.
 Our volunteers work one or two jobs and balance family and an outside life around rescue.
 Trust us, we wish we can make a living around rescuing dogs.
 We would put a lot more time into it if we could.
 We actually wish there wasn't a need to rescue dogs at all, but of course there is.

 We understand like everything else we all want whatever "it" is right now, whether a cup of coffee, a new car or a dog.
 But before you get upset about how long the adoption process takes, please consider that we are doing the best we can.

 So don't yell at us for taking too long or for adoption policies you deem unfair.
 These policies are typical of all golden retriever rescues.
 They are put into place after years of volunteering in dog rescue.
 So, be nice as truly it is the only way to be in life.

 Below is a lot of information, but it is important you read through this material before you consider adopting one of our rescued golden retrievers.